Onesso/RentRight/README.md

                     NOTE: When we make a http request, it through the url.py, passed in to views.py the CreateUserView class, which interns calls the serializer that creates the object

+7. authentication
+        Types of authentication with drf
+            Basic -> user sends username and password in each request; the disadvantage is that the client has to store the credentials
+            Token -> we generate a token from the username and password and in each request we send the token with the request
+            JSON Web Token (JWT) - it is similar to token, it is advance, it uses an acecess and refresh token; the refresh token is the one that requires verification with the user credentials
+            Session -> stores the authentication details using cookies, commonly used in website

+        In our case we will be using Token authentication, why?
+            Balance of simplicity and security
+            Supported out of the box by DRF well support by most clients

+        How Token works
+            Create token (have an endpoint that will take the username and the password to create the token) Store the token on the client side (either throught session,local storage, cookie) Include token on HTTP header (on api calls that requires authentication)

+            For logging out; it happens in the client; it is simple just delete the token

+            a.  navigate to user/tests/test_user_api => here we'll add the test for creating token, bad credentials, no password
+            b.  navigate to app/setting.py => token app is built in to drf, on installed app add the app rest_framework.authtoken
+            c.  user/serializers.py =>add the AuthTokenSerializer